Front Quad of Lincoln College, the walls covered in bright green ivy

 Oxford Bursaries

 The University operates the Oxford Bursaries scheme to offer non-repayable grants and bursaries to students who qualify for ‘home status’ fees from lower income backgrounds to help with the costs of studying and living in Oxford.
-To be eligible you need to be studying for your first undergraduate degree (or graduate entry Medicine) and your household income needs to be below a certain threshold.

 LEARN MORE